-After careful review of the full report, the Title IX Coordinator is responsible for making the determination of whether any Bennington policy under investigation has been violated.
-The Title IX Coordinator's determination will also be based on a preponderance of the evidence standard, i.e., whether it is more likely than not that the policy was violated.
-The Title IX Coordinator is not bound by the investigator's report (rather, it serves to advise) and may accept or reject the investigator's recommended finding in whole or in part, and may request additional relevant information before making a determination.
-The Title IX Coordinator may consult with the investigator, the Deputy Title IX Coordinator, and/or other persons at the discretion of the Title IX Coordinator.
+After careful review of the final investigation report, its attachments, and the parties' written responses, the Review Panel will make the determination of whether any Bennington College policy under investigation has been violated.
+The Review Panel's determination will also be based on a preponderance of the evidence standard, i.e., whether it is more likely than not that a policy was violated.
+The Review Panel is not bound by the investigator's report (rather, it serves to advise) and may accept or reject the investigator's recommended finding in whole or in part, and/or may request the collection of additional relevant information before making a determination.
+The Review Panel may consult with the investigator, and/or other persons at the discretion of the Review Panel.